Eleanor Clift: Early years

 Eleanor Roeloffs was born in the New York City borough of Brooklyn, the daughter of German immigrants from the island of Föhr in the North Sea.
 She grew up in the Jackson Heights neighborhood of Queens, where her parents ran a delicatessen in Sunnyside.
 Clift was raised a Lutheran.
 She attended both Hofstra University and Hunter College, but left both schools without a degree.

 Journalism career

 Clift began her career in 1963 as a secretary at Newsweek, and was one of the first female reporters to earn an internship from the secretary pool.
 Working out of Atlanta, Clift became the reporter assigned to cover the then-unlikely candidate, Jimmy Carter.
-Clift travelled with the campaign and reported from the road.
+Clift traveled with the campaign and reported from the road.
 After Carter's win, Clift became White House correspondent for Newsweek and has covered every presidential campaign for the magazine since 1976.
 When Newsweek merged with The Daily Beast in 2010, Clift stayed on to cover politics for the online publication.